mstrise/dep2label-up/README.md

-# Dependency Parsing as Sequence Labeling
+# Dependency Parsing as Sequence Labeling with Multi-Task Learning (MTL)

 This code is an upgraded version that runs on: